ELITE FITNESS

 “In sports, there’s always something to improve upon.
 There is never really a finish line.”

-This brings up a very important point.
+This brings up an important point.

 And it’s one difference between those who create long-term results from those who just get short-term results and then sputter out their routine (until the next New Year’s Resolution… birthday with a ‘zero’… or ‘eye-opening’ doctor’s visit.)